resibots/limbo/docs/tutorials/opt.rst

 The boolean ``eval_grad`` is true when we need to evaluate the gradient for x, and false otherwise.
 This is useful because some algorithms do not need the gradient: there is no need to compute this value.

 As usual, each algorithm has some parameters (typically the number of iterations to perform).
-They are defined as the other parameters in Limbo (see `Parameters`):
+They are defined like the other parameters in Limbo (see :ref:`Parameters <parameters>`):

 .. literalinclude:: ../../src/tutorials/opt.cpp